-Payee Income by way of Sportsman (including an 1.
-Participation in India in any game (excluding card game or gambling) or sport athlete) or an entertainer 1 2. /\dvcriiiiig being non-resident foreign citizen 3.
+Payee Income by way of Sportsman (including 1.
+Participation in India in any game (excluding card game or gambling) or sport an athlete) or an entertainer being non- 2.
+Advertising resident foreign citizen 3.
 Contribution of articles relating to any game or sports in any newspaper, magazine or journal.
-Sports association being non-resident Any game (other than card game) or sports organised in India
+Sports association Any game (other than card game) or sports organised in India being non- resident